 Four Things To Know About The Antiquities Act

 1. The President is not authorized by Congress to revoke monument designations.
 Enacted in 1906, the Antiquities Act gives the president the ability to “declare by public proclamation historic landmarks, historic and prehistoric structures, and other objects of historic or scientific interest that are situated on land owned or controlled by the Federal Government to be national monuments.”

 The extent to which presidents can unilaterally revoke past monument designations is the subject of heated debate and litigation.
-For example, the National Trust is participating a lawsuit, together with a broad coalition of tribes, environmental groups, and others, challenging the Trump Administration's efforts to reduce the Bears Ears National Monument by over 85 percent of its original size.
+For example, the National Trust participated in a lawsuit, together with a broad coalition of tribes, environmental groups, and others, challenging the Trump Administration's efforts to reduce the Bears Ears National Monument by over 85 percent of its original size.
 We argue that the Constitution gives Congress the power to manage federal lands, and Congress has given the president the authority to establish monuments that protect places, structures, and objects with historic or scientific relevance.
 However, only Congress retains the power to undo those protections.

 2. Monument designation is often a public, local effort, and no two designations are the same.
 There isn’t a standard set of rules or restrictions used to designate a monument.
 Each national monument planning process is different, with many opportunities for public input along the way.
 Several monuments even incorporate land use such as industrial resource extraction if it doesn’t conflict with the monument’s intended purpose.